About Grim Oak Press

 Do you ship internationally?

 You bet.
 Readers and fans of fantasy are everywhere!
-The USPS Rates plugin calculates the most current shipping
+The USPS Rates plugin calculates the most current shipping rates.

 Why are your shipping prices so expensive?
 Other publishers seem to charge less?